nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Single `ExportCommand` takes an index as argument and is repeatedly called for exporting all contacts
     * Pros: All export commands are handled in one class.
     * Cons: The one ExportCommandParser will be extremely complex, has to handle parsing as well as recursively calling another `ExportCommand` for each index.

+### Navigating Input History Feature

+#### Implementation
+The navigating input history feature works by storing an arraylist within the class `InputHistory` which stores and retrieves string commands.
+It is implemented with the following operations:
+* `getInstance()`  — Retrieves the singleton object InputHistory.
+* `addToHistory(String inputCommand)`  — Adds the string "inputCommand" into the list containing all past commands.
+* `resetRecentIndex()`  — Resets the position of the pointer(determining current command in the array) to the size of the array.
+* `getPreviousInput()`  — Gets the previous input based on the current pointer in the class `InputHistory`
+* `getNextInput()`  — Gets the next input based on the current pointer in the class `InputHistory`
+* `isNotLeastRecentInput()`  — Used to determine if pointer within the class `InputHistory` is not pointing to the last item within its list storing previous commands.
+* `isNotMostRecentInput()`  — Used to determine if pointer within the class `InputHistory` is not pointing to the first item within its list storing previous commands.

+`InputHistory` class will communicate with the class `CommandBox` to display the requested commands.

+The following sequence diagram gives an overview of how `InputHistory` works when the app launches:

+#### Design considerations:

+**Aspect: How `InputHistory` is created and requested.**

+**Alternative 1 (current choice):** Adopt the Singleton pattern to refer to `InputHistory`
+* Pros: Provides an easy way to access `InputHistory` from anywhere in the code and enforces having only one `InputHistory` object.
+* Cons: Harder to test since Singleton objects carry data from one test to another.

+**Alternative 2:** .

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**